Tourism in Turkey: Istanbul

 Istanbul is one of the most important tourist spots not only in Turkey but also in the world.
 There are thousands of hotels and other tourist-oriented industries in the city.
 Turkey's largest city, Istanbul has a number of major attractions derived from its historical status as the capital of the Byzantine and Ottoman Empires.
 These include the Sultan Ahmed Mosque (the "Blue Mosque"), the Hagia Sophia, the Topkapı Palace, the Basilica Cistern, the Dolmabahçe Palace, the Galata Tower, the Grand Bazaar, the Spice Bazaar, and the Pera Palace Hotel.
 Istanbul has also recently become one of the biggest shopping centers of the European region by hosting malls and shopping centers, such as MetroCity, Akmerkez and Cevahir Mall, which is the biggest mall in Europe and seventh largest shopping center in the world.
 Other attractions include sporting events, museums, and cultural events.

 In January 2013, the Turkish government announced that it would build the world's largest airport in Istanbul.
 The operation has an invested 7-billion euros and was planned to have the first part of a four-part plan completed by 2017.

 As a consequence of the continuous fall in tourism to Turkey in recent years, as of October 2016 in Istanbul's famous bazaar once crowded shopping streets are not as crowded as before, "the streams of tourists who used to visit the market each day have trickled to a halt".
 The number of foreign tourists visiting Istanbul declined to 9.2 million in 2016, a 26 percent decrease compared to 2015.

 Ankara

-Ankara, the capital of Turkey, is the second most populated city in Turkey.
+Ankara is the country's capital and second most populated city.
 It is rich with Turkish history and culture that have roots in the founding of Turkey along with the history of ancient civilizations.
-The most popular landmark is the Anıtkabir as it has visitors from all around the country and the world, especially during national holidays.
-The Anıtkabir is a mausoleum for Atatürk, the founder of the Republic of Turkey.
+The most popular landmark is the Anıtkabir, a mausoleum for Atatürk, the founder of the Republic of Turkey.
 Another landmark would be the Museum of Anatolian Civilizations, a museum that possesses works from Paleolithic, Neolithic, Hatti, Hittite, Phrygian, Urartian, and Roman civilizations.